Concord Law School Tour

 Each Concord course is organized in a series of units called modules.
 Modules function as an interactive syllabus, providing access to assignments and organizing your studies.
 The platform keeps track of your progress through each module.

-Each module within a course may consist of reading assignments, video lectures, interactive learning activities, multiple-choice quizzes, writing assignments, and live synchronous classes.
+Each module within a course may consist of reading assignments, video lectures, interactive learning activities, multiple-choice quizzes, writing assignments, discussion boards, and live synchronous classes.

 You will be assigned readings from some of the same textbooks used in most law schools throughout the country.
 But you will have access to much more than that.

-Your Concord professors have recorded video presentations that synthesize and expand upon the substantive material in your readings, and by doing so, they save time during live seminars for more interaction and engagement.
+Your Concord professors have recorded video presentations that synthesize and expand upon the substantive material in your readings, and, by doing so, they save time during live seminars for more interaction and engagement.
 The video presentations are available 24/7.
-You can stop them, rewind, and review them as many times as you like.
+You can stop, rewind, and review them as many times as you like.

 After most videos, there will be an ungraded learning activity that will give you the opportunity to apply and reinforce what you just learned, without the pressure of a grade or time limit.